Kate Middleton News: Kate Says She Was ‘Lucky’ To Have Her Middleton Family

 Kate is under no illusions about how the rest of the world lives.
 All that cushioning and luxury don’t get in the way of her understanding and compassion for the children of the world who face adversity every day.

-Middleton’s fans love how kind she is.
+It’s not news to Middleton’s fans that she’s kind and compassionate.
 One Twitter user wrote that she’s obsessed with Kate’s kindness and even with Middleton’s wardrobe!

 I'm obsessed w Kate Middleton: her composure, her wardrobe, her hair, her humble character, her kindness, her smile ugh ????????